nira-j/Ansible_playbook_1/README.md

 # Ansible_playbook_1
-Ansible playbook for configuration of httpd (webserver) on docker
+Ansible playbook for configuration of httpd (webserver) on docker container